Unicorn trend: Before 2016

-The start of the trend
+2016—2019

 Health food photographer Adeline Waugh unintentionally started the unicorn food trend in June 2016.
-As a food blogger she liked experimenting with cream cheese and natural pigments on toasts, which is how she came up with a pastel-coloured cream to decorate her toasts.
+As a food blogger, she enjoyed experimenting with cream cheese and natural pigments on toasts, which led her to create a pastel-coloured cream to decorate her toasts.
 Her followers appreciated the experiment and started calling it "unicorn toast".
-This was followed by unicorn lattes, cakes, hot chocolate, etc. The trend developed further as the colour scheme was used a variety of products, mainly beauty products.
-Marketers soon recognised the power of this fad and started exploiting it for commercial purposes, Starbucks for example launched a unicorn Frappuccino in 2017 and really contributed to the boom of the unicorn fad.
-The LGBT community also started to embrace this unicorn fever, as its colors are reminiscent of the community's signature flag.
+This was followed by unicorn lattes, cakes, hot chocolate, and other kinds of food and drink.
+The trend developed further as the colour scheme was used on a variety of products, mainly cosmetics.
+Marketers soon recognised the power of this fad and started exploiting it for commercial purposes.
+Starbucks launched a Unicorn Frappuccino in April 2017 and majorly contributed to the boom of the unicorn fad.
+The LGBTQ community also embraced this trend, as its colors are reminiscent of the community's signature flag.